sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

 ERROR: (gcloud.auth.activate-service-account) Missing required argument [ACCOUNT]: An account is required when using .p12 keys
 ```

-As shown in the full example at the beginning of the step, I was able to solve this by redirecting the echo output to a temporary file containing the json key and pass the filepath to `gcloud auth`.
+As shown in the full example at the beginning of the step, I was able to solve this by redirecting the echo output to a temporary file containing the JSON key and passing the file path to `gcloud auth`.

 {{< img "images/green-build.png" "Success!" >}}

 That's it!
-We now have a password protected website, with CI/CD, that falls within the free usage tiers of GCP + CircleCI.
-If this site had heavy traffic or data egress it could exceed the free tier, but for this internal documentation use case it that is unlikely.
+We now have a password-protected website, with CI/CD, that falls within the free usage tiers of GCP + CircleCI.
+If this site had heavy traffic or data egress it could exceed the free tier but for this internal documentation use case that is unlikely.

 ---